 2. Hire your gear in advance

-For those who live near Yarraville I use Melly’s Inner West Snow Hire.
+For those who live in Melbourne's inner west I use Melly’s Inner West Melbourne Snow Hire based in Williamstown.
 The prices are cheap and the range is large.
-For instance, I hired 2 toboggans at $10 each vs $18 each on-mountain and 3 pairs of snow boots at $8 each vs $20 each on mountain.
+For instance, I hire 2 toboggans at $10 each vs $18 each on-mountain and 3 pairs of snow boots at $8 each vs $20 each on-mountain.
+Check out the price list.

-The only thing I don’t hire in advance was snow chains, because I am not certain that I need them.
+The only thing I don’t hire in advance are snow chains, because I am not certain that I need them.
 Turns out I do need to carry them on the day but fortunately don’t need to actually fit them!
-Snow chain hire at Marysville is $30 (note Melly’s Inner West Snow Hire hires them for $20).

 3. Drive rather than take public transport or a tour